MONTHLY COMPETITIONS (including EXHIBITIONS)

 Prints and Projected Images

-It is a condition of entry into both competitions that, unless otherwise stated in writing, prints and projected images entered for monthly competitions, or the Members’ Exhibition, may be used for any Inter-club or national competition in which the Society takes part or for promotion of the Society in other media.
+It is a condition of entry that, unless otherwise stated in writing, prints and projected images entered for monthly competitions, or the Members’ Exhibition, may be used for any Inter-club or national competition in which the Society takes part or for promotion of the Society in other media.
 The photographer retains copyright at all times and will be credited.

 Note.
 A committee consisting of the President, relevant Competition Secretary and Judge for the evening may, at their discretion, refuse to display any entry.

 At the end of the season awards will be given in each League to the members gaining the highest total of points.
 This total shall be defined as the aggregate of the member’s 5 best scores achieved during the season.
 In the event of a tie, the award will be decided on the basis of members’ best six scores, and so on.

 For the winners, the following trophies are presented at the AGM of the Society.

 - The Competition Quaich : League 1 Print Competition

 - The Clare Sproull Cup : League 2 Print Competition

 - The Oliver Leach Trophy : League 1 Projected Image Competition

 - The George Neilson Trophy : League 2 Projected Image Competition